 This video game provides examples of the following tropes:

 - Action Girl: Intel items in the game say that there were several female nanosuit users deployed during the Lingshan Incident.
-Unfortunately, they have all been killed or captured/skinned of their suits by C.E.L.L.
+Unfortunately, they have all been killed or captured/skinned of their suits (which is effectively a death sentence in more than 90% of cases) by C.E.L.L.
 A single female nanosuit soldier, Lotus, is simply listed as M.I.A., which may have been one of the many future plot threads the game drops that were never picked up on again.

 - Animated Armor: This could be called Animated Armor THE GAME!
 A major story element is Prophet coming to terms with who/what he is, since the original Major Lawrence Barnes committed suicide in New York 20 years ago; and Alcatraz, the Marine Barnes gave the Nanosuit to, is little more than the corpse that keeps the nanosuit human shaped, his personality having been lost at the end of Crysis 2.
 All nanosuits eventually copy the memories/personalities of the user, while consuming their physical bodies to be turned into more nanites for the suit.